 “Hi, we’re looking for someone to advise us in Washington state.
 We had a nanny from when our son was 6 months old until he went to school.
 Everything was paid above the table.
 Our son started school in September, and we agreed with our nanny that we didn’t need her anymore.
 Now it seems like we are liable for 26 weeks of unemployment at $600 per week, which is a huge surprise.”

-If you were doing some quick math like me, you would have worked out that this family believes that they owe $15,600 to help cover a portion of their former nanny’s unemployment benefits.
+If you do some quick math, you will have worked out that this family believes they owe $15,600 to help cover a portion of their former nanny’s unemployment benefits.

 That is a lot of money for a family to shoulder.